cedrickchee/chatgpt-universe/README.md

 - [FLAN-T5 XXL](https://huggingface.co/google/flan-t5-xxl) aka.
 ChatGPT@Home is a public model that has undergone instruction finetuning.
 XXL is a 11B model.
 It is currently the most comparable model against ChatGPT (InstructGPT models are initialized from GPT-3.x series ([model card](https://github.com/openai/following-instructions-human-feedback/blob/main/model-card.md))).
 There are successful attempts deploying FLAN-T5 on GPU with 24 GB RAM with [bitsandbytes-Int8](https://docs.google.com/document/d/1JxSo4lQgMDBdnd19VBEoaG-mMfQupQ3XvOrgmRAVtpU/edit) inference for Hugging Face models.
 You can run the model easily on a single machine, without performance degradation.
 This could be a game changer in enabling people outside of big tech companies being able to use these LLMs.
 Efforts are already underway to create a better FLAN-T5.
 The community (i.e., LAION) are working on FlanT5-Atlas architecture and a collection of prompted/instructions datasets.
   - [Fine-tuning GPT-J-6B in Colab: 8-bit weights with low-rank adaptors (LORA)](https://github.com/huggingface/transformers/issues/14839). ([Quantized EleutherAI/gpt-j-6b model with 8-bit weights](https://huggingface.co/hivemind/gpt-j-6B-8bit))
     - How many GPU and how much VRAM is required to run the model?
 Around 175GB or ~8x 24GB consumer GPUs.
 Details: [A Gentle Introduction to 8-bit Matrix Multiplication for transformers at scale using Hugging Face Transformers, Accelerate and bitsandbytes](https://huggingface.co/blog/hf-bitsandbytes-integration)
+  - Why FLAN-T5?
+They are more aligned than other LLM because it's already been finetuned with instructions.
+Furthermore, the largest version, [11B can run on a single NVIDIA T4](https://www.philschmid.de/deploy-t5-11b).

 - [CarperAI/TRLX](https://github.com/CarperAI/trlx)
   - Originated as a fork of [TRL](https://github.com/lvwerra/trl).
   - It allows you to fine-tune Hugging Face language models (GPT2, GPT-NeoX based) up to 20B parameters using Reinforcement Learning from Human Feedback (RLHF).